 What I found

-- Feedback from peers - other developers, testers and product managers was often as useful as feedback from the technical lead / manager.
+- Feedback from peers – other developers, testers and product managers were often as useful as feedback from the technical lead/manager.

 - Feedback from a different person every day was better than showing it to the same person every day.